 kubectl create -f secret.yaml

-Next, create an app.yaml file for the deployment.
+file for the deployment.
 You can use mine as an example, but make sure that you substitute the proper URL for your Docker image.
 Then deploy with:

 kubectl create -f app.yaml

-Check the pod status with kubectl get pods and the service with kubectl get services.
+.
 Once the service has been assigned an IP address your service has been fully deployed!

 So we've deployed as a JAR using the Graal JIT compiler which means we have super fast startup times thanks to Micronaut's AOT and improved performance thanks to the JIT compiler.
 But what if we took it one step further and deployed as a native image?
 It's surprisingly easy and we should end up with even better resource utilization in our Docker image.

-We'll create a new Dockerfile, this one called Graal-Dockerfile.
-Since our ORDS service utilizes HTTPS, we'll need to make sure that we include libsunec in our container so that we can enable HTTPS in the native image.
-This blog post goes into great detail on why this is necessary, but for now just make sure that you have a copy of the file inside your build-resource directory of the project.
-We'll make sure that this file gets into our Docker image and we'll also set an additional environment variable to tell our application the path to that file.
-Finally, make a slight modification to our Application.java file to make sure the sunec library is loaded at startup:
+in our container so that we can enable HTTPS in the native image.
+This blog post goes into great detail on why this is necessary, but for now just make sure that you have a copy of the file inside your build-resource

-Now populate Graal.Dockerfile:
+Now populate Graal.Dockerfile

 Here we're using a builder image, installing the Graal native-image tool, copying our files into the base image and generating the native-image from the JAR file on line 5.
-The next step is to copy the generated native image and libsunec library in, set the path to the libsunec library and tell Docker to start our image.
-Note that we're using the -Xmx64m option to set the maximum heap size to keep the memory consumption low on our application.
-You may need to adjust this setting for your application - read more about this option and how to experiment with it.
+The next step is to copy the generated native image and libsunec

 We can build, push and deploy this Dockerfile just as before.

 The deployment configuration is similar, just pointing at the native Docker image instead.
-Again, deploy with kubectl create -f app-native.yaml, check with kubectl get pods and kubectl get services.
-Note the startup time with the native image is now significantly improved:
+Again, deploy with kubectl create -f app-native.yaml

 It's interesting to look at the performance of the JIT version compared to the AOT native image.
 To compare, I ran a very simple load test (600 users over 1 minute) against each deployed service and monitored the CPU, Memory of each during that test.
 We'll look at median response time as well to see how each fares with throughput.